Student Research Programs

 SMPH medical students have numerous opportunities to engage in mentored research through several school-sponsored programs and external programs offered by the National Institutes of Health, the Howard Hughes Medical Institute, and many others.

-November 21, 2016 Student Research Forum Information
+Annual Medical Student Research Forum

 The work of students who engage in research between years one and two is showcased at the annual SMPH Medical Student Research Forum.
 The Forum features podium and poster presentations by students and a guest lecture by a faculty mentor.

-Research Honors Program
+Research Honors Program (Class of 2019 and Earlier)

 Medical students in the MD curriculum who continue to conduct research throughout medical school and meet high academic standards may participate in the Research Honors program.
 The Program grants a graduation with honors distinction to students who: